cass-kul/cass-kul.github.io/_exercises/advanced-c-asm.md

 Translate the C program calculating the length of a string without `strlen` from exercise 5 to RISC-V. The string can be provided in the data section.
-The resulting length can be stored in register a0.
+The resulting length can be stored in register `a0`.

 ### Exercise 9

-Write a RISC-V program that searches for a given zero-terminated substring in a string (e.g., `loss` in `blossom`) and returns 1 if it is present, 0 if it isn’t.
+Write a RISC-V program that searches for a given zero-terminated substring in a string (e.g., `"loss"` in `"blossom"`) and returns 1 if it is present, 0 if it isn’t.
 Define the strings in the data section and place the result in register `a0`.
 First, write a solution assuming that the characters of the string are 32-bit words (use `.word` instead of `.string`).
 What changes if the characters are bytes (using